 It is not uncommon for drivers to wait for five to ten days to make the crossing at the Kazungula ferry crossing.
 Though the average is usually five days.
 The drivers all have interesting stories about their trips, they tend to be a wealth of information on road conditions and regional happenings.

-Interstingly during high flow years as we are currently experiencing.
+Interestingly, during high flow years, as we are currently experiencing on the Zambezi.
 There is even more pressure on the ferry time as each crossing is against the current and takes even longer.

 What should I do in event of a problem in the border area on the Zambian side?